 Posture and Health

 What does being healthy mean to you?
-Is it our total body wellness or maintaining optimal homeostasis.
-Is it feeling balanced?
+Total body wellness or simply feeling balanced?
 Form and function.
 The best way to visualise these two things is via our posture.
 Our posture and health are interconnected.

 Are you fatigued at work?
 Bloated or experiencing gastrointestinal symptoms of stress and anxiety?
 Chest pains?
 Feel like you cannot breath properly, you have aches in your joints?
 Poor posture can lead to an impairment to blood flow through the chest.
 This strains the blood vessels below the chest to produce a weakness in blood flow to the brain and cause fatigue (Orthostatic intolerance).

 An internal chemical and hormonal imbalance sets us up for illness.
 One example can be seen in this study linking Low Immune Function and Intestinal Bacterial Imbalance to the Etiology of Rheumatoid Arthritis.
 There’s a case for diet and lifestyle alone to be a potential cause of non specific chronic lower back pain.
 Osteopaths look to treat the cause of pain or disease.
 Our training includes studying the pathophysiology of disease.
 Inflammation must exist for a reason.
 Pain, therefore, must exist for a reason.
 Put simply, poor posture from lower back pain or an injury we are accommodating for leads to our disrupted patterns of healthy: